With so many places to visit in Florida, it’s no wonder it’s one of the most popular destinations in America. There’s so much going on in the state!

 All be it, through a specially controlled box, but still, it’s an amazing experience!

-If you’re visiting Florida as a family, Orlando is the perfect place to visit because of this.
+If you’re visiting Orlando with toddlers, it’s the perfect place to visit due to its child-friendly nature.
 All of the theme parks are family-friendly and you and your children will have a fantastic time.
 I mean, who doesn’t love Disney?

-If theme parks aren’t your thing, there’s still plenty of things to do in Orlando.
+There are still plenty of things to do in Orlando besides theme parks if they aren’t your thing.
 You can wander down International Drive and check out the numerous attractions there such as mini-golf, museums and alike.

 While Orlando is home to some fantastic golf courses too.
 Failing that, you can watch the Orlando Magic in the NBA if you’re a sports lover!